Generation adidas Cup Day 3: RBNY, Columbus hand losses to Chelsea & Manchester United | MLSSoccer.com

 Named to the Rising XI presented by BODYARMOR ahead of the competition and with US youth national team camp call-ups to his name, the New York Red Bulls Under-15 forward is very much on the radar.
 More so now after Hall collected a brace against an academy squad from a renowned English Premier League side.

 The attacker struck twice on Monday in the final group game for the Red Bulls U-15s, leading his squad to a 3-0 win against Chelsea FC.
-Hall scored the first just before the halftime break, putting the RBNY in a good spot.
-He doubled the lead just over 10 minutes into the game, getting in behind the Chelsea back line and finishing emphatically on both occasions.
+Hall scored the first just before the halftime break, putting RBNY in a good spot.
+He doubled the lead just over 10 minutes into the restart, getting in behind the Chelsea backline and finishing emphatically on both occasions.

 Paul Sokoloff rounded out the scoring as the Red Bulls finished first in Group 2, winners of all three games.